-- Doors are not to exceed 8' in height and 20' in width. - Windows are permitted and glazing panels in unique configurations are preferred. - The garage door is to be maintained in a colour that matches the predominant siding colour, the trim colour, or is an acceptable complimentary colour. - Upgraded styles and finishes (wood tone) when properly suited to the style are encouraged.
+- All garage doors must be upgraded either traditional carriage, renaissance style, or modern designs.
+Standard flat panel garage doors will not be acceptable. - Doors are not to exceed 8' in height and 20' in width.
+Garage doors designed to accommodate recreational vehicles (RVs) will not be permitted. - Windows are permitted and glazing panels in unique configurations are preferred. - The garage door is to be maintained in a colour that matches the predominant siding colour, the trim colour, or is an acceptable complimentary colour.